-Red Rock Ranger Station Open or Close
+Red Rock Ranger Station

-The volunteer staff is knowledgeable and friendly and can provide hiking information.
+The volunteer staff at the Red Rock Ranger Station is knowledgeable and friendly and can provide hiking information for the Coconino National Forest.
 A Forest Service Ranger is on duty at all times to help with National Parks Passes, Senior Passes, information on our National Parks, etc. The well-equipped gift shop, sponsored by the Arizona Natural History Association, features hiking books and souvenirs.
 The Visitor Center is open 8:00 am to 5:00 pm seven days a week and most holidays.

 Verde Ranger Station

-Information, permits, interpretive displays, LEED green building with solar panels and monitor, free motor vehicle use maps; AZ Natural Association sales of forest maps, t-shirts, nature books, and novelty items.
+The Verde Ranger Station offers information, permits, interpretive displays, LEED green building with solar panels and monitor, free motor vehicle use maps; AZ Natural Association sales of forest maps, t-shirts, nature books, and novelty items, for the Prescott National Forest.
 The Verde Ranger Station is open Monday – Friday from 8:00 – 4:30 except on national holidays.